renarddaxel312/Mark3/README.md

 pip install -r requirements.txt
 ```

    **Note**: ROS2 packages (rclpy, sensor_msgs, geometry_msgs, etc.) are installed via apt-get in step 2.
-The requirements.txt file contains additional Python packages that need to be installed in the virtual environment (e.g., ultralytics, torch for YOLO object detection).
+The requirements.txt file contains additional Python packages that need to be installed in the virtual environment (e.g., ultralytics, torch for YOLO object detection, pyaudio and SpeechRecognition for voice commands).

 5. Build the workspace (with virtual environment activated):
 ```bash